aaronli04/taylorswiftlyricguesser/README.txt

 the game is over, the game startistics and a mean message will load at the bottom (with Swiftometer, you can do no right).

-## Bugs/Features that should be improved
+Bugs/Features that should be improved:
 Before I get to the reflection, there are several bugs/poor UX features I have found but have struggled to fix in my code.
 1. Slow lyric displays.
 Due to being on the free version of the API, sometimes the